dyrector-io/dyrectorio/README.md

 ## Non-development

-You can set up dyrectorio for self-hosting purposes with the [docker-compose](https://github.com/dyrector-io/dyrectorio/blob/develop/docker-compose.yaml) file located in the root folder.
+You can set up dyrector.io for self-hosting purposes with the [docker-compose](https://github.com/dyrector-io/dyrectorio/blob/develop/docker-compose.yaml) file located in the root folder.

 ## Hosted version (SaaS)

 Besides the self-hosted instance, you can check out the platform's alpha at [app.dyrectorio.com](https://app.dyrector.io).
 The platform is still in the works, we might reset the database, so it's not recommended for production yet.
-In case you are interested about using dyrectorio in production, reach out to us via [email](hello@dyrector.io) and we'll set up a stable instance for you.
+In case you are interested about using dyrector.io in production, reach out to us via [email](hello@dyrector.io) and we'll set up a stable instance for you.

 ## How it works

-dyrectorio consists of an agent (GoLang) and a platform (UI developed in React.js, Next.js.
+dyrector.io consists of an agent (GoLang) and a platform (UI developed in React.js, Next.js.
 Backend developed in Node.js, Nest.js).
 There are two types of agents communicating with the platform: one for Docker and another for Kubernetes.
 Communication takes place in gRPC with TLS encryption.
 The data is managed in a PostgreSQL database which we use with Prisma ORM.

 ## FAQ

--   Can we use dyrectorio without containerization?
+-   Can we use dyrector.io without containerization?

     Unfortunately, we're unable to support applications that don't run in a containerization environment.